Introducing Noisy Guts

 Noisy Guts is led by an experienced, dedicated and passionate team - Dr Josephine Muir, Dr Mary Webberley and our medical advisor Nobel Laureate Professor Barry Marshall.

-Our ‘north star’ is a non-invasive and accurate diagnostic test for one of the world’s most common gut disorders - Irritable Bowel Syndrome.
+Noisy Guts started as a research project at the University of Western Australia.
+Our original aim was development of a non-invasive and accurate diagnostic test for one of the world’s most common gut disorders - Irritable Bowel Syndrome.
 Our initial approach involved the analysis of bowel sounds.
-However, we are now focussed on developing a diagnostic tool based on digital markers.
-It’s a cheaper and more accurate solution.
+We moved on to analysis of digital markers - a cheaper and more accurate solution.

 Josephine Muir, PhD